 Whether you are booked on our 3 day gorilla tour to Bwindi or 11 days gorilla tracking Uganda safari, we encourage you to make sure that your tour to Uganda or Rwanda impacts on poor rural communities positively.
 We have patterned with gorilla highlands to offer you activities run by communities near Bwindi National Parks so that you experience an authentic Uganda cultural experience.
 Income from these activities goes directly to the community developing projects like hospitals and school.
 This is a life changing experience that will make you proud while in Uganda.
 Activities include canoeing on Lake Bunyonyi and Mutanda, visiting the Batwa (Pygmies), Toms home stay experience in Bunyonyi or stay in campsites operated by communities, cattle watering and milking at Rwenjeru Campsite, visiting community museums, community walks and hikes around Lake Bunyonyi and so much more.
 Travel responsibly, spend less, enjoy our adventures and support communities.

 WHEN TO TREK GORILLAS

-Every client wants to get the best out of the fee paid for a gorilla tour and the first question that arises is-When is the best time to trek gorillas?
-While mountain gorillas can be trekked throughout the whole year, drier months of June, July, August, and early September then December up to February are preferred.
+Every client wants to get the best out of the fee paid for a gorilla tour and the first question that arises is-When is the best time for gorilla trekking?
+While mountain gorillas can be trekked throughout the whole year, drier months of June, July, August, and early September then December up to February are the most preferred.
 There is no guarantee that it won’t rain as Bwindi Impenetrable Forest is a tropical rain forest and its climate is influenced by micro conditions of the area.
 Continue reading about best time for gorilla trekking

 HOW MUCH IS A GORILLA PERMIT IN UGANDA OR RWANDA